 Physical Education is a compulsory part of our school curriculum and all children are expected to participate in the activities unless prevented from doing so for medical reasons, and then a note is required.
 The children are expected to wear school sports uniform during physical education and sport periods.

 Catholic children in Year Three are eligible for reception of Penance (First Reconciliation).
 Following this, Catholic children are eligible to receive the Eucharist (First Communion) in Year Four.
-Catholic children in Year Seven are eligible to receive Confirmation.
+Catholic children in Year Six are eligible to receive Confirmation.
 Parents are an integral part of this preparation and are encouraged to assist the class teacher in any way they can.
 Parent information sessions are held in collaboration with the Parish, as part of the preparation for each sacrament and parents are required to attend.